Dzingosha/Fooled-you/README.md

 # Fooled-you
-It’s a pro the first and tricks are happening all over it’s a tell the story try to imagine what Sam will do
+It’s april the first and tricks are happening all over it’s a tell the story try to imagine what Sam will do